Oluwasetemi/notes/css.md

 The size of the margin area is determined by the margin-top, margin-right, margin-bottom,margin-left, and shorthand margin properties.
 When margin collapsing occurs, the margin area is not clearly defined since margins are shared between boxes.

-Properties controlling the flow of content in a oxoverflowoverflow-xoverflow-y Properties controlling the size of a boxheightwidthmax-heightmax-widthmin-heightmin-width Properties controlling the margins of a boxmarginmargin-bottommargin-leftmargin-rightmargin-top Properties controlling the paddings of a boxpaddingpadding-bottompadding-leftpadding-rightpadding-top
+Properties controlling the flow of content in a box

+* overflow
+* overflow-x
+* overflow-y

+Properties controlling the size of a box

+* height
+* width
+* max-height
+* max-width
+* min-height
+* min-width

+Properties controlling the margins of a box

+* margin
+* margin-bottom
+* margin-left
+* margin-right
+* margin-top

+Properties controlling the paddings of a box

+* padding
+* padding-bottom
+* padding-left
+* padding-right
+* padding-top

 Other properties visibility

 ### CSS Backgrounds and Borders: Using multiple backgrounds

-Exercise
 Create a form for registering participant for a meeting in your organization *use html 5 form validation

 *CSS Advanced

 ### Layout Modes

 CSS Flex and CSS  Grid
 I will be explain modern layout systems using flex box and grid systems.
 We will examine critically the the display and the positional edge in every rendered element to give us a clear view as to how we can arranged the generated boxes to make meaning to our users.